astramieri/oci-generative-ai/docs/langchain.md

 LangChain offers a **variety of memory types**.
 For example, we may use a chain that returns a summary of the contents of the memory instead of the actual contents of the memory.

 When multiple users are using a chatbot, every user will ask different questions and will have different responses.
 So how do we store these?
 If we use *Streamlit* as our user interface, **a separate session is created** for every connected user.
 We can store chat history in user-specific session.

+## RAG with LangChain

+LLMs are trained on a vast amount of data, but LLMs are also limited by the data that they're trained on.
+LLMs will not have knowledge of your custom data.

+For building applications that can answer questions about your custom data, we need to provide that data to the LLMs.
+The process of inserting relevant custom data into the prompt so that it can be passed onto the LLM is called as Retrieval Augmented Generation (RAG).

+RAG is split into two parts:
+- **indexing**
+    - load documents (e.g PDFs, CSVs, etc.)
+    - split documents
+    - embed and store
+- **retrieval and generation**
+    - retrieve documents
+    - generate output